-An exceptional place for all those interested in the world of film and audiovisual culture.
-Engrossing storytelling about the realization of dreams about the moving picture in an unusual space of revitalized heat and power plant EC1-East, in the heart of the New Centre of Łódź.
+The National Centre for Film Culture is an exceptional place for all interested in film and audiovisual culture, an unusual space of revitalized heat and power plant EC1-East, in the heart of the New Centre of Łódź.

-An ultramodern library with a multimedia workshop will enable access to digital resources of Polish and world cinema, and a 3-room arthouse cinema will host projections, festivals and meetings.
+An ultramodern library with a multimedia workshop will enable access to digital resources of Polish and world cinema.

 An arthouse cinema with 3 screening rooms and 260 viewers will be a place for special screenings, reviews, festivals and shows of films from current programme, as well as meetings with cinema personalities, panel discussions and open conferences.

 The National Center for Film Culture will make its offer available to visitors in 2020.

 - Download the multimedia presentation